tiiuae/ghaf/docs/src/ref_impl/build_and_run.md

       1. Reboot the device and put it in recovery mode again.
       2. Check with the `lsusb` command if your computer can still recognize the board, and run the flash script again.

-5. Power the device after flashing is done.
+5. Restart the device after flashing is done.

 #### Building and Running Ghaf Image for NVIDIA Jetson Orin AGX